XiaoxuanLu/Movie_recommender_system/README.md

 - [x] Data Cleaning and Processing
     * Keywords, missing values, number of films per year, genres
         * plot some fancy graphs pf genres, years, keywords....
-- [ ] Training the Recommender System
+- [x] Training the Recommender System
-    * Calculating the Weighted Rating (using the IMDB formula)
-    * Simple recommendation system
+    [x] Calculating the Weighted Rating (using the IMDB formula) [x] Simple recommendation system
         * offer generalized recommendations to every user, based on movie ratings
-        * user can chose based on different features, e.g. genre, language, publication year, cast
-    * Content-based recommendation system (based on similarity of genres and keywords)
+        * user can chose based on different features, e.g. genre, language, publication year, cast [x] Content-based recommendation system (based on similarity of genres and keywords)
-        * maybe cosine similarity or other similarity ways to find most related 10 movies
+        * maybe cosine similarity or other similarity ways to find most related n movies
 - [ ] Testing and Validation
     * Compare our results to Netflix recommendations?
 - [ ] Saving the Trained Model for Deployment